dotnet/source-build/Documentation/README.md

 ## Building the .NET Core SDK

-The scripts are supported on Windows, macOS and Linux.
-The scripts are based on PowerShell on Windows and Bash on macOS and Linux.
+The scripts are supported on macOS and Linux.
+The scripts are based on Bash on macOS and Linux.

+> The source-build repository doesn't currently support Windows.
+See [source-build#1190](https://github.com/dotnet/source-build/issues/1190).

 ### Syncing